ERC-7984 Confidential Token Invariants

 Insufficient transfers change nothing and never revert.

-In the formal view, each statement ranges over all transfer inputs and states satisfying the assumptions listed below.
+In the formal view, each statement ranges over all relevant inputs and states satisfying the assumptions listed below.

 ERC-7984 is a confidential fungible token standard co-developed by Zama and OpenZeppelin for the fhEVM.
 All balances and transfer amounts are encrypted as euint64 ciphertext handles using Fully Homomorphic Encryption.
 Users can hold, send, and receive tokens without revealing their balances to anyone, including validators.